 An individual has a right of access to inspect and obtain a copy of protected health information about the individual in a designated record set except as prohibited by state or federal law.
 As permitted by state and federal law, we may charge you a reasonable cost based fee for a copy of your record.
-Questions about the fee should be addressed to our Privacy Officer at this phone number at the end of this document.
+Questions about the fee should be addressed to our Privacy Officer at this phone number.

 Amendment of protected health information

-An individual has the right to ask to have this practice amend protected health information or a record about the individual in a designated record set for as long as the protected health information is maintained in the designated record set.
+An individual has the right to ask to have this modern family clinic to amend protected health information or a record about the individual in a designated record set for as long as the protected health information is maintained in the designated record set.

 Accounting of disclosures of protected health information

 An individual has a right to receive an accounting of disclosures of protected health information made by this practice in the past six years but not before April 14, 2003.
 The accounting will not include disclosures made for treatment, payment, or operations, as well as authorized disclosures or disclosures made for which you had an opportunity to agree or object.
 You may receive one free accounting in a 12 month period.
 There will a reasonable cost based fee for additional requests.

 Copy of this notice

 You have a right to a copy of this notice.
 Even if you agreed to receive an electronic copy, you may request and receive a paper copy.